Warriors All-Stars: Story

-If the player meets a special condition at any point of their chosen campaign, the story abruptly switches to a common fourth campaign, unlocking all heroes to play as.
-In this campaign, each of the three charges manages to recover a piece of the Monument of Dawn, and upon this reveal, Shiki concludes that neither Setsuna nor Tamaki had been corrupted by Yomi.
-However, the Monument of Dawn remains incomplete, and the three despair at the fact that there could be any number of pieces that may still lie in the world.
-When the three ask Sayo on whether they know of another means of sealing Yomi away, Sayo reveals her true colors as the corrupted individual, and, by briefly siphoning the life energies of Tamaki, is able to fully resurrect Yomi, though not without disappearing into hiding.
+If the player meets a special condition at any point of their chosen campaign, the story abruptly switches to a common fourth campaign.
+In this campaign, each of the three charges recover a piece of the Monument of Dawn, and Shiki concludes that neither Setsuna nor Tamaki had been corrupted by Yomi.
+However, the Monument of Dawn remains incomplete.
+When the three ask Sayo about another means of sealing Yomi away, Sayo reveals herself to be the one who's been corrupted, fully resurrects Yomi, and disappears into hiding.
 The three band together with the heroes that they have each recruited, in order to find the remaining pieces of the Monument of Dawn and seal Yomi away for good.

-The heroes decide that they should divide themselves into two groups, one led by Tamaki and Shiki, the other led by Setsuna, in order to distract Yomi; the player is able to choose a group of 14 heroes and their chosen leader.
-The group the player chooses eventually finds the other group having been mind-controlled by Yomi, and it is through the three weapons wielded by the royal heirs, along with the energies of the heroes, that the royal heirs are free from mind control.
-The remaining heroes, however, require capture and a purification ritual to be performed before they are freed.
-As the heroes find more pieces of the Monument of Dawn, they discover that the three divine weapons are the key to sealing away Yomi.
-However, the three final pieces of the Monument also reveal that Yomi was in fact the wife of the first king and the goddess who created the world; in this form Yomi has a great resemblance to Sayo (and to a lesser extent, Tamaki), explaining why Sayo is able to harness the energies of the spring.
-Yomi had fought alongside the first king to bring peace and prosperity to the world, but was ultimately corrupted, tainted, and twisted in body and mind by the evil that they were trying to fight off.
+The heroes and royal heirs divide themselves into two groups in order to distract Yomi.
+One group eventually finds the other group having been mind-controlled by Yomi.
+The royal heirs are released using the three divine weapons they wield, while the heroes have to be captured using a purification ritual.
+As the heroes find more pieces of the Monument of Dawn, they discover that the royal heirs' weapons are the key to sealing away Yomi.
+However, the three final pieces of the Monument also reveal that Yomi was in fact the wife of the first king and the goddess who created the world; in this form, Yomi had a great resemblance to Sayo (and to a lesser extent, Tamaki), explaining why Sayo was able to harness the energies of the spring in the first place.
+Yomi had fought alongside the first king to bring peace and prosperity to the world, but was ultimately corrupted in body and mind by the evil that they were trying to fight off.
 Unable to bear the thought of destroying all that she held dear, Yomi had allowed herself to be sealed away by the first king.
-The monument was shattered into pieces not by Yomi or the corrupted Sayo, but by advisors of an earlier king who spread the fiction that Yomi was a feared creature.
-Hidden within the last three pieces was a message from the first king, begging his descendants to purify, rather than seal, Yomi using the divine weapons.
-Tamaki, Shiki, and Setsuna vow to carry out this will, along with the help of the heroes.
+The monument was shattered into pieces by advisors of an earlier king who spread the fiction that Yomi was a feared creature.
+Hidden within the last three pieces was a message from the first king, pleading with his descendants to purify, rather than seal Yomi, using the divine weapons.
+With the help of their recruited heroes, Tamaki, Shiki and Setsuna vow to carry out this will.